 DOE IDIQ ESPC ESCOs

-The current DOE IDIQ ESPCs, known as GEN 3, were awarded on April 27, 2017, to 21 ESCOs.
-These ESCOs will provide energy savings performance contracts starting in 2017 and going through 2022, with a potential option for an 18-month extension.
+The previous DOE IDIQ ESPCs, known as GEN 3, were awarded on April 27, 2017, to 21 ESCOs.
+These ESCOs provided energy savings performance contracts starting in 2017 and going through 2022, with a potential option for an 18-month extension.

 The legacy DOE IDIQ ESPC, known as GEN 2, includes projects in construction and performance periods.